Nourish Shake

 Of course, not all chocolates are created equal.
 It's best to opt for dark chocolate over 99% cacao.
 Not only does it have fewer calories and sugar, but it's also loaded with healthy antioxidants.

 While eating metabolism-boosting foods isn't a silver bullet for weight loss, they can certainly be helpful if you're in a weight loss plateau.
 Need something more effective?
-Take Juniper's quiz to see how our program can help you find and maintain your healthy weight for life.
+Take Juniper's quiz to see how our programme can help you find and maintain your healthy weight for life.

 Image credit: Getty Images